-In the course of this section, we will present our main results obtained from the statistical analysis using observational data from diverse cosmological probes, assuming the scenarios defined in section \ref{sec:THDE}.
-The results are compiled in Table \ref{tab:results1} when we show the means and $1\sigma$ uncertainties of the free parameters considering the combination data.
-In Tables \ref{tab:results2} and \ref{tab:results3}, we show results considering the background and RSD data for non-clustered and clustered DE, respectively.
-At the same time, in order to make a comparison of the HDE models with the $\Lambda$CDM.
-In Fig. \ref{fig:confidence_regions}, we present the corresponding contour plots for each model.
-Additionally, we implement the model selection between HDE models and $\Lambda$CDM.
+In the course of this section, we will present our main results obtained from the statistical analysis using observational data from various cosmological probes, assuming the scenarios defined in Sect. \ref{sec:THDE}.
+The results are compiled in Table \ref{tab:results1} when we show the means and $1\sigma$ uncertainties of the free parameters considering the data combination.
+In Tables \ref{tab:results2} and \ref{tab:results3}, we show the results considering the background and RSD data for non-clustered and clustered DE, respectively.
+At the same time, to compare the HDE models with the $\Lambda$CDM, we present in Fig. \ref{fig:confidence_regions}, the corresponding contour plots for each model.
+In Fig. \ref{fig:wz}, we show the evolution of EoS parameter for all models considering the statistical results.
+Additionally, we will implement the model selection between HDE models and $\Lambda$CDM.